Freescale/libimxvpuapi/README.md

   versions installed all Hantro headers in the main include directory.
 Newer ones create `hantro_enc` and `hantro_dec`subdirectories. libimxvpuapi expects these directories to exist.
+  Also, currently, there is no specific support for the i.MX8m plus.
+  However, building for i.MX8mm produces a version that is also usable on that SoC.

 Building and installing